dustinlacewell/loom/README.markdown

 ### resource manifests
  + Being able to enforce resource manifests similar to other tools like Puppet or Chef using Fabric as the transport would be some fancy pants.
 I can only imagine that a good resource manifest layer would highly increase loom's general utility.

+### bash completion
+ + this is more of a wish-list item but being able to automatically tab-complete job and node names and their attributes would be handy